iocchi/PetriNetPlans/PNPpepper/README.txt

 	- test 1
 	run 'pnp_test' in the folder containing the file test.pnml (actions are not started, so you need to use CTRL-C to stop the execution)

 	- test 2
 	run the 3 action servers (actions/action_{A,B,C}.py)
-	run 'pnp_naoqi' in the folder containing the file test.pnml
+	run 'pnp_naoqi' in the folder containing the file test.pnml (actions are started and the plan terminates after execution of A,B,C)